Community support, hard work help Monmouth’s Cider Hollow Farm recover from fire

 On April 13, fire tore through the Cider Hollow Farm barn, killing more than 20 animals.
 A Facebook post said 14 alpacas, two horses, two rabbits, a rescue calf and a boar were lost.
 Sherrets said that tally rose after a goose was found dead a couple of days later.

-Now, Sherretts is thankful for the support of community members who has risen to the occasion, donating supplies and money as the farm tries to rebuild.
+Now, Sherretts is thankful for the support of community members who have risen to the occasion, donating supplies and money as the farm tries to rebuild.

 “I didn’t ask for any of that to happen,” she said.
 “People have been amazing there.”